Public Speaking Arrangements

 A member of the public may ask a question to a member of the Cabinet at an ordinary meeting of the Council (excluding the Annual Meeting of Council and Extraordinary Meetings of the Council).

 A maximum of 3 minutes is allowed for the question to be read out and an additional supplementary question arising directly out of the question or reply given may be asked at the meeting.
 There is a limit of one question per questioner (excluding the supplementary question) at a meeting and a total of 15 minutes is allocated for public questions.

 The Council's Constitution sets out the the arrangements for public questions in more detail.

-Democratic Services must receive, in writing or by email, the question by no later than 5pm on the 8th clear working day prior to the date of the meeting.
+Democratic Services must receive, in writing or by email, the question by no later than 5pm on the 9th working day before the date of the meeting.

 Questions should be submitted by email to email@example.com or c/o Democratic Services in writing to the address at the bottom of the page.

 A member of the public may speak at Planning Committee in respect of matters relating to the determination of individual applications for planning permission contained in the Planning Committee agenda.

 One person is allowed to speak in favour of, and one person shall be allowed to speak against, each application.